MladenMikic-UE/AssesmentPlayground/Documentation/Requirements.docc/Shared.md

 Priorities:
 1)
-2)
+TODO: Add a new add_new_object screen that is agnostic to model 2)
-TODO: Setup swift gen for localizations
+DONE: Setup swift gen for localizations
-TODO: Fix localization on all projects
+DONE: Fix localization on all projects
 3)